WendyValbuena/portfolio/STLC/test reporting.md

 ### Scenario 17: Verify shipping fee updates correctly when items are removed from the cart

-Verify shipping fee re-applied when total drops below 20€ after removing items from the cart.
+As a user I check that the shipping fee is applied again if I reduce my order total to less than 20 euros.
 (20 euros minimum order for free shipping)

 | Step# | Action | Expected outcome | OK/NOK | URL | Link to issue |
 |-------|-------------------------------|-----------------------------------------------------------------------------------------------------|--------|--------------------------|---------------|